-Children develop their reading skills in a number of ways.
+Reading skills are developed and encouraged in a number of ways.

-In Early Years and KS1, children follow the Read Write Inc Phonics scheme.
-These daily sessions incorporate the systematic teaching of phonics sounds alongside the reading of supporting stories.
+In Early Years and KS1, children follow the Letters and Sounds (Little Wandle) scheme.
+Daily sessions incorporate systematic teaching of phonics sounds alongside reading of supporting stories.
 Handwriting, spelling and writing are also taught through the programme.

 Once phonic skills have developed, children enjoy small group adult led practise reading sessions 3 time a week which are matched to their phonic stage.
 Here, children explore a variety of texts in depth and develop comprehension through rich discussions.
 Children then bring home their reading practice book to read independently as well as a sharing book to talk about and enjoy with their parent/carer.
 Reading at home on a daily basis is essential to help further reading skills and enjoyment of reading.